 Varaždin is located 80 km North of Zagreb and the best way to get there is by car.
 Cities are connected with the highway, so it’s a nice one hour drive from Croatia’s capital.
 You can also get there on a train or bus, but I wouldn’t recommend it, because it can take a lot of time and be a bit pricey for the service you are getting.

 Varaždin is a rather small town in which you can easily walk everywhere, and you can see most of it in a day.
 Here is my itinerary for a trip to it and some of the ‘must see’ places there.

 #- St. Nicholas Church

 I started my visit to Varaždin at St. Nicholas Church.
-It is easily recognizable by its light grey color and a small statue of a bear in its tower.
+It is easily recognizable by its light grey colour and a small statue of a bear in its tower.
 The legend says, there was a bear’s lair here, so when the church was built mother bear came to look for the little bears.
 Since she couldn’t find them, she turned to stone out of sadness.
-Builders decided to built her into the tower so she can stay there forever.
+Builders decided to build her into the tower so she can stay there forever.

 #- Traditional craft Square and Ursuline Church